MicrosoftDocs/EMDocs/microsoft-365-enterprise/m365ehub.md

                                                 </div>
                                                 <div class="cardText">
                                                     <h3>Why Microsoft 365 Enterprise?</h3>
-                                                    <p>Got a large organization?
-Find out how you can unlock creativity, provide the broadest and deepest set of apps and services with a universal toolkit for teamwork, simplify IT by unifying management across users, devices, apps, and services, and help safeguard customer data, company data, and intellectual property.</p>
+                                                    <p>Find out how you can provide a broad and deep set of apps and services, simplify IT by unifying management across users, devices, apps, and services, and help safeguard customer data, company data, and intellectual property through Microsoft 365 Enterprise.</p>
                                                 </div>
                                             </div>
                                         </div>